What is #ChooseYouthWork?

 - talk to the young people you work with, and make sure they know you are a youth worker and they are experiencing youth work,

-- create social media posts sharing why you do youth work and what you gain from it –
+- create social media posts sharing why you do youth work and what you gain from it – tag in #chooseyouthwork

-- tag in #chooseyouthwork
+- tag in #chooseyouthwork to all youth work related posts

 - and finally ask people of all ages who have experienced youth work to share the impact, how did it influence or benefit them – social media posts, posters, case studies …… tag in #chooseyouthwork

 Why Choose Youth Work?
-Hear From Young People

-Discover the Impact of Youth Work
+Discover the Impact of Youth Work and the people practicing it.

 Youth work is more than just a job; it’s a chance to make a difference in the lives of young people.
 This week, youth work has been highlighted in the media, showcasing the powerful stories and experiences that illustrate why this sector is so vital.